 How does a demultiplexer work?

 To understand the working of a demultiplexer, we will straight away design one.
 The 1:2 demux is the simplest of all demultiplexers.
-We have one input, two outputs and 1 select line (2^m = 2, therefore m=1).
+We have one input, two outputs, and one select line (2^m = 2, therefore m=1).
 Let’s write the truth table for this demux.

 1:2 demultiplexer truth table